craftercms/docs/source/by-role/index.rst

     :width: 20 %
     :target: author/index.html

-|authorByRole| For the content author learning to use CrafterCMS to create and manage content, please start :ref:`here<newIa-author>`.
+|authorByRole| For the content author learning to use CrafterCMS to create and manage content, please start :ref:`here<author>`.

 -----------------------------
 For the Project Administrator